JeroenVdb/homebridge-daikin-cloud/README.md

 TBD!!!

-# Homebridge Daikin Cloud plugin
+# Homebridge Daikin Heat Pump Cloud plugin

-This Homebrige plugin connects to the Daikin Cloud and loads all your devices to be controled via Homebridge and Homekit.
+This Homebrige plugin connects to the Daikin Cloud and loads your Heat Pump devices to be controled via Homebridge and Homekit.

 The plugin supports some basic Daikin airco settings:
 - Current room temperature